williamDalston/tasos-design-portfolio/README.md

 # VS Code Live Server extension
 ```

-Then open `http://localhost:8000` in your browser.
+Then open `http://localhost:8000` in your browser to experience BEPO's heritage-inspired waterproof bags.